- Information for Employees

 What happens if I don't complete my class?
 Whenever a class is dropped during the semester, a penalty or adjustment is applied against the educational development program authorization award and the amount of the adjustment increases as time passes during the semester.
 If you withdraw from a class sponsored by the program, it is your responsibility to cover any resulting tuition adjustments.
 No penalty is assessed if a class is dropped before the semester begins.

 What if I leave my position at UCM before the end of the semester?
-Personnel leaving the employment of UCM prior to the completion of the semester/term in which the employee or dependents are enrolled must pay full fees for the semester/term.
+Employees leaving the employment of UCM prior to the completion of the semester/term in which the employee or dependents are enrolled must pay full fees for the semester/term.
 An employee who withdraws from a class upon separation will only be able to obtain a refund for what he or she paid.

 I’m just getting back into the swing of school.
 I’d like to take an on-line class before going back to regular classes.
 Can this be covered under the educational development program?
 If the class is offered on-line through UCM as part of a course curriculum then it would be covered under the program.
-However, special approval is necessary and you need to contact the Office of Human Resources for further information.

 Can I apply for seminars or professional conferences through this program?
 Seminars and conferences are a professional development activity and should be paid for by your department, contingent upon the availability of funding.